Software Developer | FuzzcoFeb 2022 - Present

 - “Compare Products”: This feature allows the ability to add up to 5 products to compare with each other, by storing each of their SKU and handing the data off to the canonical site.
 There the customer can glance at specifics of each product such as stone type, weight, quality, etc.

 - I led the effort in improving Core Web Vitals, with a focus on Performance, including three critical issues for Signet: First Contentful Paint (FCP), Largest Contentful Paint (LCP), and Content layout Shift (CLS), along with minor improvements for Accessibility, best practices, and SEO.
-I am also involved in beta testing a new VS Code extension, which is a major shift away from our in-house builder and improving the overall workflow by using new front end technologies.
+I was also involved in beta testing a new VS Code extension, which became a major shift away from the in-house builder and improving the overall workflow, integrating NodeJS and GitHub.

 - Working in GitHub: When I was first hired at WompMobile, their in-house builder had a very limited version control system.
 A year ago, I encouraged the Signet team to migrate over to GitHub, which has significantly improved our process overall by working in separate branches and submitting Pull Requests for code review.